Natural Deodorant Reviews: Which Ones Pass Our Sweat Test?

 The Workout: I wore this throughout the day while I was at work and reapplied just before a late afternoon personal training appointment at SWAT Health.

 Sniff Test: The antiperspirant didn’t stop me from sweating during my workout at SWAT (I’m pretty sure that would be impossible) but I did like how it worked during my workday.
 Once I did start to sweat at SWAT, the fragrance (Verve, a “fresh and floral”) was more noticeable and I didn’t love it.
 Maybe it was how it mixed with my sweat?
 I ended up trying another fragrance, Escape, and I preferred its tropical scent.

 Full disclosure: I probably wouldn’t wear this antiperspirant for a workout.
 Since I’m guaranteed to sweat while working out, it defeats the purpose, in my opinion.
-I would use this for an average day though – especially a hot summer day. —Melissa Greer, digital editor
+I would use this for an average day though – especially a hot summer day. —Melissa Greer, former digital editor

 Biossance Squalane + Bamboo Deodorant

 Biossance is a skincare company that formulates all products with squalane, a moisturizing ingredient that comes from squalene.
 Your body naturally produces squalene but the amount decreases as you age.
 In addition to squalane, this natural deodorant is formulated with bamboo extract to absorb moisture, as well as grapefruit geranium and clary sage essential oils to neutralize odour.